Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Experiments

+This section is used to answer the time and memory costs of DTRGC.
+Since DTRGC is a preprocessing step, we do not compare it with other methods but instead report its time and memory usage.
+As shown in Table \ref{yuchuli-time}, the preprocessing time and memory consumption of DTRGC exhibit a linear relationship across different datasets.
+These overheads remain within an acceptable range for all datasets.
+Moreover, since DTRGC serves as a one-time preprocessing step, its computational cost is negligible in the long run.

-\subsection{Effectiveness of Hierarchical Processing (Q4)}
+\subsection{Effectiveness of Hierarchical Processing (Q5)}

-To validate the effectiveness of the HNAI module within DTRGC, a set of experiments are designed to track the evolution of three types of nodes across different datasets.
+To validate the effectiveness of the HNAI module within DTRGC, a set of experiments is designed to track the evolution of three types of nodes across different datasets.
 This aims to analyze their transformation over multiple iterations.
-As shown in Fig. \ref{xiajiang}, the trend in the number of three types of nodes is anylised over multiple iterations across six datasets: Cora, PubMed, CiteSeer, CS, Amap, and Physics.
-The experimental results indicate that the HNAI module within DTRGC significantly reduces the number of “nodes with partially known neighbors” and “nodes with all unknown neighbors”, especially in the initial iterations, where the counts of these nodes drop sharply.
-Specifically, HNAI first processes “nodes with all known neighbors” and “nodes with partially known neighbors,” using them as anchors for feature recovery and then gradually leveraging the recovered information to affect other attribute-missing nodes.
-As iterations progress, subgraphs composed of interconnected “nodes with all unknown neighbors“ gradually gain reliable information from surrounding nodes, reducing the negative impact of indiscriminate propagation on clustering.
+As shown in Fig. \ref{xiajiang}, the trend in the number of three types of nodes is analyzed over multiple iterations across six datasets: Cora, PubMed, CiteSeer, CS, Amap, and Physics.
+The experimental results indicate that the HNAI module within DTRGC significantly reduces the number of ``nodes with partially known neighbors'' and ``nodes with all unknown neighbors'', especially in the initial iterations, where the counts of these nodes drop dramatically.
+As the iterations progress, subgraphs made up of interconnected ``nodes with all unknown neighbors'' gradually gain reliable information from the surrounding nodes, reducing the negative impact of indiscriminate propagation on clustering.